 Ish by Peter Reynolds

-I believe in the message of this picture book – that it’s okay to make mistakes.
+I believe in the message of this picture book –that it’s okay to make mistakes.
 In fact not only will this book help remind kids that making mistakes is totally normal and okay, maybe it will help remind us to show our kids that we make mistakes, too.
 Another excellent book by the talented Mr. Parr.

 Beautiful Oops by Barney Saltzberg

 A beautiful oops is making lemonade out of lemons.
-It’s taking a mistake and making it something beautiful.
+It’s making a mistake and then making it something beautiful.
 Saltzberg shows this exquisitely Beautiful Oops; he shows the beautiful possibilities of a ripped piece of paper, a coffee stain, smudges, and a hole.
 Visit this page where Barney shares several Beautiful Oops ideas on Imagination Soup.

 Hana Hashimoto, Sixth Violin by Chieri Uegaki, illustrated by Qin Leng